tvdk-sudoku/Year11Notes/content/notes/AEECO - Elasticity.md

 - If you can't easily change products (agriculture), it is inelastic

 #### Ability to Store Inventories
-- If a business is easily store inventories (canned food), they can respond quicker (Elastic)
+- If a business can easily store inventories (canned food), they can respond quicker (Elastic)
-- If a business is
+- If a business can't easily store inventories (fruit and veg), they can't respond as quick (Inelastic)